 The dance of ballet was first introduced to the world in the fifteenth century Italian Renaissance courts.
 Years later, a wealthy Italian woman, Catherine de Medici, who was also married to King Henry II of France was a huge fan of the art form.
 So she financed the ballet in the French court.
 It grew in popularity and now it is one of the most refined art forms found throughout the world.
-Cities in countries around the world boast their own ballet theaters, companies, and schools.
+Cities in countries around the world boast their own ballet schools, theaters, and companies.

 Unfortunately, in such a competitive space, only some can be called the best and here they are…

 #12 – Royal Danish School of Ballet – Kongens Nytorv, Copenhagen, Denmark

 Operating for more than two centuries, the Royal Danish Theatre Ballet School, is one of the long-standing ballet schools Europe has to offer.
 Still, with all those years behind it, the Royal Danish School of Ballet never grows stale.
 Every new year sixty to seventy youthful and gifted ballet dancers train for an elite education in ballet.
 Most of the dancers in the Royal Danish Ballet are from the school so it stands to reason that the competition would be steep.
 This school was founded with the direction of Pierre Laurent, the French ballet teacher in 1771.

 #11 – The Sunhwa Arts High School – Seoul, South Korea

 Founded in 1974 this Asian dance school has been producing international ballet stars on a regular basis.
 So much so it earns a spot higher than a school founded nearly two hundred years earlier.
 The high standard this high school imposes on its students is the reason why so many of its graduates excel.
 While the ballet school is based in South Korea, they utilize Russian techniques mixed with extreme stretching.
 This particular school focuses on a specific body type.
 Many of their female graduates dance with an associate company of the Universal Ballet of Korea.

 #10 – The Juilliard School of Dance – New York, New York, United States of America